phiphifier/p_level_editor/README.md

 Should be compatible with java 8 and above.
 Although I've only tested with jdk25

-To run, while still in the p_level_editor folder, run this command:
+To run, cd into the p_level_editor folder, run this command:
 `java main.PLevelEditor`

 ![main menu image](./SCREENSHOTS/main_menu.png)